timmens/timmens.github.io/_pages/about.md

 Economics](https://www.bgse.uni-bonn.de/en/people/student-directory/2020/tim-mensinger).

 I'm into econometrics & statistics, structural microeconometrics, causal inference and programming.
-Besides that, I'm a big advocate for reproducibility and the open-source philosphy.
+Besides that, I'm a big advocate for reproducibility, the open-source philosphy and sustainability.

 For the most part, I studied economics at the University of Bonn, but I also attended lectures/took exams in mathematics and computer science.
 For more details on my